zack-shoylev/devsite/source/_posts/2013-11-21-neutron-networking-vlan-provider-networks.markdown

 ####Networking / Configuration of Servers

-If you followed the previous installment [URL] and successfully configured a bridge in OVS and a flat provider network, the proper server network configuration should already be in place.
+If you followed the [previous installment](http://developer.rackspace.com/blog/neutron-networking-simple-flat-network.html) and successfully configured a bridge in OVS and a flat provider network, the proper server network configuration should already be in place.
 If you haven’t, there’s a good chance your servers have their IP configured directly on eth0.
 To utilize Neutron, the hosts must have a network bridge configured.
 This can be accomplished one of two ways:

-•	Configure a bridge containing eth0
+- Utilize a single interface for both management of the hosts and the network bridge
-•	Configure a bridge containing another interface
+- Utilize one interface for management of the hosts, and another for the network bridge(s)
-The first option enables you to use a single interface on the nodes.
-However, there are plenty of cases where you may prefer to use other interfaces or configure multiple bridges.

 For this example, I’ll use a single interface and move the IP address from eth0 to the bridge.

 Below is what a default eth0 configuration might look like: